High Performance Git

 test -f "$(git rev-parse --git-path packed-refs)" && sed -n '1,10p' "$(git rev-parse --git-path packed-refs)"

-The loose-ref listing shows the old file-per-ref backend directly. for-each-ref shows the visible name set. packed-refs shows whether refs have been compacted into the older flat-file backend.
+The loose-ref listing shows the old file-per-ref backend directly. for-each-ref shows the advertised name set. packed-refs shows whether refs have been compacted into the older flat-file backend.